 News Ramarley Graham’s mom disappointed by NYPD trial of officer Richard Haste Ramarley Graham's mother spoke out a day after the NYPD trial against the officer who fatally shot her son concluded.
 From left to right: Loyda Colon, co-director of the Justice Committee, Constance Malcolm, mother of Ramarley Graham, and attorney Royce Russell, discuss the departmental trial of Officer Richard Haste on Jan.
 24, 2017, while sitting in front of video from the day Graham was killed.
 Photo Credit: Alison Fox By Alison Fox firstname.lastname@example.org Updated January 24, 2017 7:33 PM Print Share fbShare Tweet Email The mother of Ramarley Graham, an unarmed black man killed in 2012, said on Tuesday she believes the NYPD glazed over certain aspects of the shooting, a day after the departmental trial against the police officer who shot him concluded.
 Constance Malcolm argued that video from outside their Bronx home demonstrated the department did not properly investigate the shooting, pointing out how quickly Graham’s body was removed.
 She also said she was disappointed that her mother and son, who were inside the apartment at the time of the shooting, were not mentioned during the departmental trial.
 “They gave no time for any real investigation to go on, the medical examiner to come and do what needed to be done, all because they wanted to cover up everything that happened,” she said, speaking at the advocacy group Communities United for Police Reform’s office in Manhattan.
 “I want to make it clear to Commissioner [James] O’Neill: they need to be fired.
 They all need to be fired.”
 Graham, 18, was killed in February 2012 after he was chased by officer Richard Haste into his Bronx apartment and shot as he tried to flush marijuana down a toilet.
 The departmental trial follows a series of grand jury actions in state court and a federal investigation that concluded without any charges filed.
 Haste faces possible firing from the NYPD, but any discipline recommendation would ultimately be up to O’Neill to approve.
 It could take several months for the deputy commissioner who presided over the case to make her recommendation to O’Neill.
-By Alison Fox email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Alison Fox email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.